rhysd/github-clone-all/README.md

 gain GitHub API token in advance to avoid API rate limit. `github-clone-all` will refer the token via `-token` flag or `$GITHUB_TOKEN` environment variable.

-All arguments in {Query} are regarded as query.
+All arguments in {query} are regarded as query.
 For example, `github-clone-all foo bar` will search `foo bar`.
 But quoting the query is recommended to avoid conflicting with shell special characters as `github-clone-all 'foo bar'`.